Brave-squirrels/teamstar/readme.md

 ### General Info
 -----------------
 Winning hackathon?
 For sure we are!
-But first things first, We are glad to announce that since today, you can use our new Application "**Team Start**", to make your every day work-life even more organised!
+But first things first, We are glad to announce that since today, you can use our new Application "**Team Star**", to make your every day work-life even more organised!
 We took care both of employees, and their supervisors!
 Don;t worry, you won't be working too much, and your employees will be relaxed for sure!!

 Be our guest, fasten your seatbelts, and see what we've got for you!